{{ summaryHeading }}

 Recall window

-The time period the questionnaire asks about, such as the past week, last 2 weeks, or last month.
+The time period the questionnaire asks the respondent to consider.

 Broad distress